Training Program 2024-2025

 The GEBCO Gazetteer of Undersea Feature Names includes names for over 1,300 seamounts, (elevations on the seafloor over 1,000m high).

-Since 2004, the Nippon Foundation/GEBCO Training Program has trained 90 students from 39 countries in seafloor mapping through a one-year postgraduate course held at the University of New Hampshire, USA.
+Since 2004, the Nippon Foundation/GEBCO Training Program has trained students from around the world in seafloor mapping through a one-year postgraduate course held at the University of New Hampshire, USA.

 GEBCO's aim is to provide the most authoritative publicly-available bathymetry of the world's oceans.
 It operates under the joint auspices of the International Hydrographic Organization (IHO) and the Intergovernmental Oceanographic Commission (IOC) (of UNESCO).